JRB U.S. Mid- and Small-Cap Funds

 Goldman Sachs Small/Mid Cap Growth Fund R6 Prospectus

-Loomis Sayles Small-Cap Value Fund (LSSCX)
+Loomis Sayles Small-Cap Value N Fund (LSCNX)

 As an actively managed, small-cap, value fund, this Loomis Sayles fund invests at least 80% of its net assets in companies making up the Russell 2000 Index.
 Managers look for smaller companies that have suffered significant business problems but are believed to have favorable prospects for recovery as well as companies that are not yet well-known but are considered to have favorable prospects and attractive valuation.
 Up to 20% of assets may be invested in foreign companies.